US Yachts US 18

+The US Yachts US 18 is a recreational keelboat built by US Yachts starting in 1980, now out of production.

-The US 18 is a Bayliner development of McVay's 1964 sailing dinghy design, the Mouette 19 and is similar to the Buccaneer 180.
+It is a Bayliner development of McVay's 1964 sailing dinghy design, the Mouette 19 and is similar to the Buccaneer 180.

-Production

-The design was built by US Yachts in the United States, starting in 1980, but it is now out of production.

-Design

-The US 18 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a fractional sloop rig, a raked stem, a reverse transom, a transom-hung rudder controlled by a tiller and a retractable swing keel.
-It displaces 525 lb and has a small cuddy cabin.

-The boat has a draft of 3.20 ft with the keel extended and 8 in with it retracted, allowing operation in shallow water, beaching or ground transportation on a trailer.

-The design has a hull speed of 5.29 kn.
+The fiberglass hull has a raked stem, a reverse transom, a transom-hung rudder controlled by a tiller and a retractable swing keel.
+It has a small cuddy cabin.
+It has a draft of 3.20 ft with the keel extended and 8 in with it retracted.
+It has a hull speed of 5.29 kn.